CyberSecAI/CyberSecAI.github.io/docs/NotebookML/NotebookML_Config.md

     2. ChatGPT4o found 44 parameters in the first prompt.
     3. When the concept of placeholder config parameters was explained in the second prompt, ChatGPT made 2 mistakes and thereby got many config parameters wrong
           1. it did not extend the example to all the placeholder config parameters
-          2. it appended the {ns} placeholder parameters to a different placholder {service}
+          2. it appended the {ns} placeholder parameters to a different placeholder {service}